Spousal IRA: What it is and how it works

 When you’re deciding between a traditional and a Roth IRA, it’s important to consider your and your spouse’s overall financial situation and goals.
 The traditional IRA offers an upfront tax advantage, while the Roth IRA offers a tax advantage during retirement.

-If your family currently has a high household income and wants to reduce your tax burden, a traditional IRA may help you do that (as long as your spouse’s income isn’t too high for deductible contributions).
+If your family currently has a high household income and wants to reduce its tax burden, a traditional IRA may help you do that (as long as your spouse’s income isn’t too high for deductible contributions).
 On the other hand, if your family has a relatively low income and a tax break during retirement might be more beneficial, you may want to opt for a Roth IRA.

 Finally, know that you don’t have to choose between the two.
 You can contribute to both a traditional and a Roth IRA as long as your household income allows it.